 ABOUT THE AUSTRALIAN CLIMBING INSTRUCTORS ASSOCIATION

 The Australian Climbing Instructors' Association (ACIA) is an incorporated body formed in 2000 by the merger of state based professional climbing instructor organizations.
 The Climbing Instructors Association (CIA), incorporated in Victoria in 1990 and including NSW, and the Rockclimbing Instructors Association of Queensland (RIAQ) dissolved as separate state bodies and now operate under the national banner of the Australian Climbing Instructors' Association.
+More recently Western Australia has also joined the ACIA.
 Its formation was driven by a desire to unify climbing instructor accreditation nationwide, to improve the quality of instruction, promote environmental sensitivity, and liaise with government and related bodies.

 As well as providing training opportunities, the ACIA aims to promote the interests of its members on a range of important issues: insurance, access, land management, and national recognition of qualifications.
 The Association has been active in providing input to the process of producing a nationally accredited framework for outdoor leadership qualifications, the National Training Packages.

 The ACIA is the leading rockclimbing instructor qualifying body in Australia, recognized by more private businesses and educational organizations than any other qualifying body.

 The ACIA is managed by a voluntary advisory board, consisting of a president, vice-president, treasurer, secretary, and up to 12 committee members with representatives from each of the participating regional organizations.
 The Association employs a part time executive officer and a regional officer in each state.
 The executive officer is the central contact point for all members and regional officers.
 Certificates of accreditation are recognised nationally, and a registry of qualified guides is maintained.
 This is available through the national office and can also be viewed on the website.